aws-samples/scalable-hw-agnostic-inference/bert-trn/bert-trn-readme.md

 ## Deploy Service

 * We are deploying a service file called bert-trn-svc.yaml focused on exposing an application running in our cluster.
-We define the service to expose port 80, and the pods to have a targetPort of 8000, meaning that the service will route traffic from port 80 on the service to port 8000 on the pods that match the label app:sd-gpu.
+We define the service to expose port 80, and the pods to have a targetPort of 8000, meaning that the service will route traffic from port 80 on the service to port 8000 on the pods that match the label app:bert-trn.
 ```
 kubectl apply -f bert-trn-svc.yaml
 ```